pedroka-dev/Bannerlord-Iron-Will/README.md

 # Iron Will
-  Iron Will is a collection of mods for the game Mount & Blade 2: Bannerlord that adds many utilities to aid the Player and his Party to survive even in the harshest, rock botton environments.
+  Iron Will is a collection of mods for the game Mount & Blade 2: Bannerlord that adds many utilities to aid the player and his party to survive even in the harshest, rock botton environments.
 The main objetive is add immersive actions to balance the game difficulty curve without decreasing the challenge.
 This modpack might be useful with any mods that makes the game harder and more punishing.

-# Mod List:
+# Current Mod List:
   - Iron Will - Wound Experience
   - Iron Will - Shady Business (comming soon)
   - Iron Will - Battlefield Scavenging (comming soon)